Raymond Louw: Career

 To improve his journalism experience, he left with his wife for six years of work experience in England.
 There he worked as a reporter on the Worthing Gazette and Barrow Evening News.
-After he returned to South Africa, he became the night news editor of the Rand Daily Mail and in 1959, became the editor of the Sunday Times.
+After he returned to South Africa in 1957, he became the night news editor of the Rand Daily Mail and in 1959, became the news editor of the Sunday Times until 1960 rejoining the Mail.
 He replaced Laurence Gandar as editor of the Rand Daily Mail in 1965 and was seen an apolitical candidate than the former editor, less likely to offend the government.

 In 1974 the board of the Mail attempted to remove him by asking him to chair a committee to implement an electronic editing project but refused.
 By 1975 he assisted in preventing the South African Associated Newspapers (SAAN) being purchased by government backed buyers which is successful, changed the editorial content of the group.
 In October 1976 he was fired as editor of the Mail and the board reluctantly appointed as the General Manager of SAAN in 1977.
 Though given no work for five months, he held the position until 1982 when his position ended during company wide restructuring.